gilbrookie/cmdr/Readme.rst

     # Start the interpreter loop
     app.start()

+    # Save the content in app.py and run it from your command line
-    # you'll get a prompt, and when you enter "hello" the say_hello() function is called.
+    # On launch, you'll get a prompt and when you enter "hello" the say_hello() function is called.

-    ...
-    >hello
+    $ python app.py

+    Welcome to TestApp - Let's get started

+    ->hello
     Hello!
-    ...
+    ->exit
+    bye!

 In this example, you have the three main interfaces of cmdr